When couples get

 Prenuptial—and postnuptial—agreements generally contain clauses

-divorced.
-However, these agreements have alimony provisions which assume
+However, these agreements have alimony provisions with the tax deduction

 If you are interested in filing for divorce in Florida,